Is Selena Gomez Really Ready To Return To The Spotlight?

 “My new album will be like one more of the team, as one more to the family.
 It’s going to be a real warrior, and it’s going to have a little of all the genres like banda and even pop, plus collaborations from DJ Snake and Selena Gomez.
 I tried to keep a key element: That the music is danceable.”

 Gomez has also been teaming up with The Weeknd.
-The two were spotted making outside a restaurant in Santa Monica.
-While it’s not clear whether the new pair will collaborate in the studio, what is clear that she has already found romance.
+The two were spotted kissing outside a restaurant in Santa Monica.
+While it’s not clear whether the new pair will collaborate in the studio, what is clear is that she has already found romance.

 The “Kill ‘Em With Kindness” singer also shocked fans when she popped up on photographer Mert Alas’ Instagram page on Thursday, Jan.
 12. In the photo, which has since been removed, the singer was seen posing topless in a nude thong.